DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 ### CI Licensing

 You can use the `add-devextreme-license.js` script (as described in the previous section) to organize a license key check on CI.
-In this case, specify the `DEVEXTREME_KEY` environment variable on the remote machine.
+In this case, ensure that you initializethe `DEVEXTREME_KEY` environment variable on the remote machine before the script is  executed

 In this topic, we consider the use of GitHub Actions and GitHub Secrets.
 A similar approach can be adopted for any other CI server.

-1. Specify GitHub repository-level secret according to the [GitHub guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+1. Specify GitHub repository-level secret `DevExtremeKey` according to the [GitHub guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 2. Use secrets to set a job-level environment variable: